MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ### Management user interface

 Solution operators and administrators need an interface to interact with the IoT solution.
 IoT Central has a built-in, easy-to-use management interface that lets operators and administrators provision devices, add or remove users, send commands to IoT devices, and manage device updates.
-If the IoT Central management UI doesn't meet your requirements, or the solution is based on platform-as-a-service (PaaS) services like IoT Hub, you can build a custom management UI by using the REST APIs that IoT Hub and IoT Central expose.
+If the IoT Central management UI doesn't meet your requirements, or the solution is based on platform as a service (PaaS) services like IoT Hub, you can build a custom management UI by using the REST APIs that IoT Hub and IoT Central expose.

 ## Integration layer